wp-plugins/aa-audio-player/readme.txt

 === AA Audio Player ===
 Contributors: aaextension
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=ashik685%40gmail%2ecom&lc=US&item_name=Donate%20AA%20Extension%20%21&no_note=0&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHostedGuest
-Tags: aaextension, aa , player , mp3 ,
+Tags: aaextension, player , mp3 , music player, cross browser player.
-Requires at least:4.0
+Requires at least:3.0
 Tested up to:4.0
 Stable tag: 1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+This is a cross browser supported audio player with playlist and shortcode enriched.
+Here is the shortcode for using it [aaplayer].
+There is a big description below on how to use it.

 ==Description==
 This plugin is created for using audio's to your website.